Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Yan grinned at him then turned and jumped the gap without a moment’s hesitation.
 He flung himself across it with all the assured confidence of a lifelong brachiator, slammed into the far wall and stuck like his hands were made of glue.
 He turned and beckoned Daar over.

 There was nothing to do but trust him.
 The sporadic chatter of rifles and the occasional thump and flare of a plasma weapon among the trees was definitely getting closer.
 Daar dropped to four paws, took three paces back, then pounced forward with his claws gouging at the scree.
-Three strides took him to the edge, he bunched his back muscles, ***leapt---***
+Three strides took him to the edge, he bunched his back muscles, ***leapt - ***

 Four or five confusing, terrifying seconds later they finally came to a rest halfway down the slope, swaying perilously from only one of Yan’s hands.
 The Given-Man grunted powerfully, worked the fingers of his free hand into a fault in the rock, and hauled Daar upwards with his feet.